apnadkarni/tcl9-migrate/README.md

 encoding.
 On Unix/Linux, encoding conversion can be done with the `iconv` utility which is present in most distributions.
 It is also available for Windows as a download from several sites.

+### [LOADCASE]

+The initialization function name argument passed to the `load` command as the second (optional) argument must start with an upper case letter in Tcl 9.

 ### [NOSUCHENCODING]